Ben Gurion Airport: Overview

 Security at Ben Gurion International Airport operates on several levels.

 All cars, taxis, buses and trucks go through a preliminary security checkpoint before entering the airport compound.
 Armed guards spot-check the vehicles by looking into cars, taxis and boarding buses, exchanging a few words with the driver and passengers.
 Armed security personnel stationed at the terminal entrances keep a close watch on those who enter the buildings.
 If someone arouses their suspicion or looks nervous, they may strike up a conversation to further assess the person's intent.
 Plainclothes armed personnel patrol the area outside the building, and hidden surveillance cameras operate at all times.
 Inside the building, both uniformed and plainclothes security officers are on constant patrol.
-Departing passengers are personally questioned by security agents even before arriving at the check-in desk.
-This interview can last as little as a minute, or as long as an hour if a passenger is selected for additional screening.
-Luggage and body searches may be conducted.
+Departing passengers are personally questioned by security agents before arriving at the check-in desk.

-Until August 2007, there was a system of color codes on checked baggage but the practice was discontinued after complaints of discrimination.
-In the past, checked bags were screened following the personal interview and before passengers arrived at the check-in desks.
-Occasionally, if security assessed a person as a low risk, they were passed straight through to the check-in desks, bypassing the main X-ray machines, a practice which also drew some discrimination complaints.
-This process ceased in April 2014 when the main X-ray machines were removed from the passenger queuing area in Terminal 3 and baggage screening began being performed after the baggage was checked-in by airline representatives (as is common in most airports around the world).
-Terminal 1 began using the same procedure in the summer of 2017.
+Until August 2007, Arab passengers' luggage and passports were marked with colour-coded labels, a practice reported as discriminatory and discontinued that year.
+The Israel Airports Authority rejected the allegations, saying that it treated all passengers with respect.

 Baggage screening

-After check-in, all checked baggage are screened using sophisticated X-ray and CT scanners and put in a pressure chamber to trigger any possible explosive devices which have a trigger dependent on air pressure.
+After check-in, all checked baggage is screened using X-ray and CT scanners and put in a pressure chamber to trigger any possible explosive devices which have a trigger dependent on air pressure.
 Following the check-in process, passengers continue to personal security and passport control.
 Before passing through the metal detectors and putting carry-on baggage through the X-ray machine at the security checkpoint, passports and boarding passes are re-inspected and additional questions may be asked.
 Before boarding the aircraft, passports and boarding passes are verified once again.
 Security procedures for incoming flights are not as stringent, but passengers may be questioned by passport control depending on country of origin, or countries visited prior to arrival in Israel.
 Passengers who have recently visited Arab countries are subject to further questioning.